 From a functional point of view, though the actual format of the CAA-Level UAV ID is defined outside 3GPP and is not decided by 3GPP, it is assumed that the CAA-Level UAV ID used for Remote Identification contains at least the following information:

-- an identity unique to the UAV, which may preferably be temporary validity: this identifies uniquely the UAV with the entity that allocates the CAA-level UAV ID
+- an identity unique to the UAV, which may preferably h temporary validity: this identifies uniquely the UAV with the entity that allocates the CAA-level UAV ID.
+The identity formats identified in the conclusions in clause 8 are supported: Serial Number Identification, a CAA-Issued Registration Identifier (aka Session ID), and USS/UTM-Issued UUID.

-NOTE: The details of such identity are defined outside 3GPP.
+NOTE 1: The details of such identity are defined outside 3GPP.
 Whether a single identity is used, or a set of identities through which the UAV cycles periodically (similarly to the V2X design) is FFS.

-Editor's note: Whether privacy or confidentiality requirements will apply to the unique UAV temporary identity is FFS and depends on regulations in various regions.
+NOTE 2: Whether privacy or confidentiality requirements will apply to the unique UAV temporary identity depends on regulations in various regions.
 Solutions may be identified by SA3 or externally to 3GPP, as in the case of V2X.

-- optionally, the CAA-level UAV ID Routing Information, used by an entity attempting to retrieve the UAV data to identify and address the appropriate entity (i.e. UFES or USS).
-In solutions for UAV authentication and authorization, this is also used by functions in the 3GPP system to identify the appropriate USS that serves the UAV.

-Figure 6.9.2.3-1: CAA-Level UAV ID Logical/Functional Format.
+- CAA-level UAV ID Routing Information, used by an entity attempting to retrieve the UAV data (e.g. the TPAE) to identify and address the appropriate entity where to send the query.
+In solutions for UAV authentication and authorization (e.g. solution 5 in clause 6.5), this is also used by functions in the 3GPP system to identify the appropriate USS that serves the UAV.
+The exact format of the CAA-Level UAV ID Routing Information is defined outside 3GPP, but the use is based on the USS Discovery description in clause 6.5.2.3.

-Editor's note: It is assumed that security solutions will be adopted to protect the CAA-Level UAV ID against spoofing and for potential confidentiality; details of such solutions are FFS and will not be defined in SA2.

 6.9.2.4 CAA-Level UAV ID assignment

-Three potential types of CAA-level UAV ID assignment can be considered:
+Two potential types of CAA-level UAV ID assignment can be considered: